Side Hustle Income

 70) Start a Food Truck: If you have a talent for cooking and you want to build your own menu, consider a food truck.
 Get started by looking at your area’s licenses and registrations.

 71) Plan Parties: For those who enjoy planning parties, you can plan them not just for you and your friends, but for other clients as well.
 Begin growing your client base through personal networking and a creative social media presence.

-72) Translate Content: you can translate content for cash.
+72) Translate Content: you can translate content for cash with this side hustle idea.
 Get started by signing up on Rev.com — they pay $7.50 per minute for translations.

 73) Cut Hair from Home: Are you a cosmetologist looking for extra cash?
 If so, you can cut hair at home, client’s homes, or at work for brides and other clientele.

 74) Design and Sell Items on Zazzle: From art to clothing to other custom products, create and sell your creations by signing up on Zazzle.com.

 75) Feed Pets: If you’re an animal lover, this side hustle is the one for you!
 You can feed other people’s pets and earn money along the way.
 Sign up today on Rover.com.